BioDEX: Large-Scale Biomedical Adverse Drug Event Extraction for Real-World Pharmacovigilance: Drug classification

 \Tableref{table:gpt-experiments} summarizes the experiments.
 We find the optimal trade-off to consist of 7 abstract-level demonstrations, which results in incorporating around 1,660 tokens of the final paper.

-On the validation set, this achieves a performance of 45.78\% F1 for \texttt{text-davinci-002}, 50.44\% F1 for \texttt{text-davinci-003}, and 50.62\% F1 for \texttt{gpt-4}.\footnote{All default hyperparameter settings were used for the OpenAI API calls.
-To save on costs, we validate on the first 100 validation examples for the experiments involving the \texttt{davinci} and \texttt{gpt-3.5-turbo} models.
-We use only the first 20 examples for the \texttt{gpt-4} experiments.} While this performance is certainly non-trivial, especially given only 7 labeled examples, it is far from expert-level.
+On the validation set, this achieves a performance of 45.78\% F1 for \texttt{text-davinci-002}, 50.44\% F1 for \texttt{text-davinci-003}, and 51.71\% F1 for \texttt{gpt-4}.\footnote{All default hyperparameter settings were used for the OpenAI API calls.
+To save on costs, we validate and test on the first 100 examples of the respective splits.} While this performance is certainly non-trivial, especially given only 7 labeled examples, it is far from expert-level.
 We explored using the context window of \texttt{gpt-4} beyond 4096 tokens, but found no improvements when further scaling the amount of demonstrations or the amount of paper input tokens.
 The cheaper \texttt{gpt-3.5-turbo} model performs sub-par and struggles to properly format its generations.

+The best \texttt{text-davinci-003} and \texttt{gpt-4-0312} models achieve 50.60\% F1 and 53.11\% F1 on \texttt{test} respectively.
 We conclude that, at least in our standard use of the methods, few-shot learning achieves non-trivial but unsatisfactory performance on our Report-Extraction task.
 See \Appref{app:example-outputs} for 10 examples.